Enrique Cabrero

 Enrique Cabrero Mendoza was the director of CONACYT.
 He was also the general director of CIDE.

 Education

-He studied the degree in Administration at the Autonomous University of San Luis Potosi, graduating in 1977; subsequently, in 1980 he obtained a master's degree in Public Administration from the Center for Economic Research and Teaching (CIDE) as well as the Pedagogical Improvement Program from the Center d'Enseignement Supérieur des Affaires, CESA in France in 1982.
-In 2001 he obtained his PhD in Management Sciences from the HEC School in France.
+He studied the degree in Administration at the Autonomous University of San Luis Potosi, graduating in 1977; subsequently, in 1980 he obtained a master's degree in public administration from the Center for Economic Research and Teaching (CIDE) as well as the Pedagogical Improvement Program from the Center d'Enseignement Supérieur des Affaires, CESA in France in 1982.
+In 2001 he obtained his PhD in management sciences from the HEC Paris in France.